EmmanuelAdetutu/TeeBotMax/README.md

 Many thanks to builders and contributors who havae been giving the feedback

 UPDATE
 Version 2 TeeBotMax in Available.
-Auto Bed leveling with modified plastic parts.
+Auto Bed leveling,modified plastic part and fixed issues.
-Visit www.3dstuffs.nl